nettrom/SDoC-Baseline-Metrics-Redux/T185365/README.md

 *Some bots are operated by institution, and some are tools like [Flickr upload bot](https://commons.wikimedia.org/wiki/User:Flickr_upload_bot).

-The following graphs show the total number of file contributions each month, both cumulative and non-cumulative..
+The following graphs show the total number of file contributions each month, both cumulative and non-cumulative.

 ![Cumulative sum of file contributions on Commons by user groups](figures/bot_by_month_cumsum.png)